-The Board found that you enlisted in the Navy on 9 November 2000 at age 19.
-On 10 November 2000 you submitted to an accession urinalysis that tested positive for marijuana.
-On 27 November 2000 the commanding officer directed your separation.
-Subsequently, on 1 December 2000 you received an entry level separation by reason of erroneous enlistment due to drug abuse.
+The Board found that you enlisted in the Navy on 29 June 1987 at age 19.
+A psychiatric evaluation, conducted on 7 July 1987, revealed that you had an adjustment disorder and a passive-aggressive personality disorder.
+On 10 July 1987 the commanding officer directed your separation based on your failure to adapt to the Navy due to your adjustment problems.
+On 17 July 1987 you received an entry level separation by reason of entry level conduct and performance.
 At that time you were assigned a reenlistment code of RE-4.

-The Board noted that applicable regulations require the assignment of an RE-4 reenlistment code to individuals who are separated due to erroneous enlistment based on preservice use of drugs.
+An RE-4 reenlistment code is authorized by regulatory guidance and normally assigned to individuals who fail to complete recruit training.
 The Board thus concluded that there is no error or injustice in your reenlistment code.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.

 It is regretted that the circumstances of your case are such that favorable action cannot be taken.
-You are entitled to have the Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
+You are entitled to have the

+Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
 In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.
 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.